bgamari/ghc-wiki-import/non-unary-core.md

 ```

-and found that the change improves runtime, in this exteme micro-benchmark, in this iteation, by 10%.
+and found that the change improves runtime, in this extreme micro-benchmark, in this iteration, by 10% (and less when running it again ☹).
 Which is not great given the form of the benchmark, but at least a number.